Dampier Port Upgrade Phase A & B

 • Work successfully completed within operating port without distruption

-McConnell Dowell delivered a major wharf upgrade in two phases for Rio Tinto at Dampier Port.
+We delivered a major wharf upgrade in two phases for Rio Tinto at Dampier Port, using modularisation to accelerate construction and reduce the cost of onsite labour

-Phase A included the construction of a 455 m wharf extension and new access jetty, tail end structure and electrical deck, and modifications to the existing wharf.
+Phase A included the construction of a 455 m wharf extension, a new access jetty, tail end structure, electrical deck, and modifications to the existing wharf.

 Scope included 18 new dolphins, installation of new materials-handling infrastructure, including a 1,095 m conveyor system, transfer tower, and drive and take up structures.
 The precast deck modules were transported and lifted into place by heavy lift vessel.